Aameer/aameer.github.io/_posts/2014-10-31-cross-origin-resource-sharing-cors.markdown

 });
 {% endhighlight %}

-what it does is create a script tag and making your browser "eval" the lot.Each time each request comes in.Some known security holes are there, any script you bring in has access to your data/dom/ private parts.Moreover Jsonp is GET only and for our usual RESTful Api's we need other http verbs too.
+what it does is create a script tag and making your browser "eval" the lot.
+Each time each request comes in.Some known security holes are there, any script you bring in has access to your data/dom/ private parts.
+Moreover Jsonp is GET only and for our usual RESTful Api's we need other http verbs too.

 * CORS(Cross Origin Resource Sharing)
-CORS allows servers to specify who, what can access endpoint directly.It uses plain json , and all http verbs: PUT,DELETE, etc are available
+CORS allows servers to specify who, what can access endpoint directly.
+It uses plain json , and all http verbs: PUT,DELETE, etc are available

 ![Diagram2](/images/cors2e.png)